-The firm assumes that the LADWP primarily is interested in proceedings relating to Goldman Sachs & Co.
+The firm assumes that the Los Angeles Department of Water and Power primarily, is interested in proceedings relating to Goldman Sachs & Co.
 LLC's ("Goldman Sachs") role as managing underwriter of municipal offerings.
 Except as noted below, the firm's Public Sector and Infrastructure Banking group is not involved in litigation arising out of its role as a managing underwriter of municipal offerings.